-The department hopes to employ a number of student workers, including Graduate Assistants beginning in the second year.
+The department employs a number of student workers, including Graduate Assistants.
 There are also potential opportunities for Research Assistants, as well as various employment opportunities across campus.

 Only full-time students are admitted to the OTD program.
 Due to the rigors of the curriculum, students may find it difficult to work.
 However, we anticipate some of our students will need to hold flexible part-time jobs either on-or off-campus.
 Due to the rigor of the program, student employment may jeopardize one’s ability to remain in satisfactory academic standing and to successfully complete the program.
 Full-time participation in the Duke OTD should be each student’s first priority.

 All of our information is available electronically via our website.
 If you have circumstances that require hard copies of information, please contact us directly.

 Visit Duke Student Health for a complete list of immunization requirements for Health Science Students (including OTD).

 Students will also need to complete a series of safety modules required by the university and the school of medicine.

 A criminal background check (CBC) is a mandatory component of the post-acceptance matriculation process.
 All admitted students will undergo a criminal background check (CBC) involving federal, state, and local records that extend back a minimum of five years.
 Matriculation into the program is contingent upon review and acceptance of the applicant’s CBC report.
 A felony conviction may impact your ability to take the certification exam or attain a state license.
 For more information, contact NBCOT.

 For more information about these requirements, please reach out to the fieldwork office: OTD_Fieldwork@duke.edu.